fierceeo/SimplePoliceRegions/README.md

 This plugin has uuid support

-Note: I will be adding support for multiple jails soon
+Note: I will be adding more features and support for multiple jails soon

 And again, thanks for checking this plugin out, I hope you enjoy it!